 - - Practice this scenario as part of another exercise or as you would any other emergency response.

-Organizations that plan for this situation can then initiate the cancellation of a false alert in seconds as opposed to 20-40 minutes while under duress.
-As we have seen, if you hesitate too long, people will be at risk and the rumor mills will become the source of news.
+Organizations that plan for this situation can then initiate a duress-free cancellation of a false alert in seconds as opposed to 40 minutes later with the false Hawaii missile attack emergency alert or 1.5 hours later with the false Walter Reed active shooter alert.
+As we have seen, if you hesitate too long, people will be at risk, first responders will be activated and pulled away from other 'real' emergencies, and the rumor mills will become the source of news.
 Confusion will spread.
 Whatever sounds the most sensational will get passed around as fact.

 Mistakes can happen.
 With proper planning, in alignment with industry best practices, we can mitigate the risk and damage associated with an unfortunate mistake.
 Planning for every situation imaginable, including a false warning, is critical.